The Fight (Star Trek: Voyager): Reception

 The episode is noted for being "atmospheric" and its development of the Chakotay character.
 However, a Star Trek binge-watch guide by W.I.R.E.D. magazine put "The Fight" on its recommended skips, and in 2011 it was rated among the worst episodes of Star Trek: Voyager.
 In 2017, it was ranked among the top 15 worst of all Star Trek television episodes by Screen Rant, and in 2018, it was placed as the 18th worst Star Trek episode by Comic Book Resources.
 Chakotay was ranked as the 34th best character in 2018, but was ranked the 12th worst Star Trek character in 2016.

-In July 2019, Screen Rant ranked "The Fight" as one of the top five worst of the series, claiming that "the character of Chakotay never really had a place to be in the show ....".
+In 2019, Screen Rant ranked "The Fight" as one of the five worst Star Trek: Voyager episodes, claiming that "the character of Chakotay never really had a place to be in the show".

 In 2020, Screen Rant noted an IMDb rating of 5.2 out 10, edging out "Threshold" to be the lowest rated Star Trek: Voyager episode.

-In 2020, The Digital Fix said this was the worst episode in season five, and "one of the worst episodes the show ever made" remarking, "Skip at all costs.
+In 2020, The Digital Fix said this was the worst episode in season five, and "one of the worst episodes the show ever made" remarking, "Skip at all costs."